darragh0/cotc-client/README.md

 # cotc-client
-A project to collect metrics from different sources (device metrics, weather data) to send to a Flask app [see here](https://github.com/darragh0/cotc-server).
+A project to collect metrics from different sources (device metrics, weather data) to send to a Flask app ([see here](https://github.com/darragh0/cotc-server)).

 ### To Run
 To run this project, you will only be using the `collector` script.
 The other directories are dependencies.